 Sunflower oil is not the only oil that can provide skin care benefits.
 Below are some other oils to consider adding to your skin care routine:

 - Coconut oil: Coconut oil hydrates skin, reduces itchiness and alleviates dryness.

 - Grapeseed oil: Grapeseed oil contains anti-inflammatory ingredients and antioxidants to keep skin looking healthy.

 - Almond oil: Almond oil contains healthy components, such as vitamin A, vitamin E and copper.

 - Avocado oil: Avocado oil helps with soothing itching skin, replenishing dry skin, healing chapped skin and moisturizing skin.

 Shop High-Quality Oils From La Tourangelle

-Consider incorporating sunflower oil into your skin care for natural benefits, such as moisturizing your skin, preventing wrinkles and fighting against harmful toxins.
+Consider using sunflower oil for your skin care routine to get natural benefits, such as moisturizing your skin, preventing wrinkles and fighting against harmful toxins.
 To maximize the quality of your routine, select sunflower oil made from responsibly grown and carefully selected ingredients.
 La Tourangelle offers naturally made specialty artisan oils that can be used as part of your beauty routine.

 We are a family-owned business and are dedicated to producing natural products with our French-inspired techniques.
 We encourage innovation and experimentation by providing a broad range of products to elevate the eating experience.
 If you would like to experiment with high-quality oils in the kitchen, we offer options that incorporate seamlessly with a variety of meals and dietary restrictions.
 Browse our recipes for inspiration for all the delicious meals you can create.